MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

     ```

    > [!NOTE]
    > If you don't already have RNPM installed, you can do so by running `npm i -g rnpm` and then executing the above command.
-If you already have RNPM installed, make sure you have v1.9.0+ in order to benefit from this one step install.
+If you already have RNPM installed, make sure you have v1.9.0+ to benefit from this one step install.

 2. You'll be prompted for the deployment key you want to use.
 If you don't already have it, you can retrieve this value by running `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys`, or you can choose to ignore it (by hitting `<ENTER>`) and add it in later.
 To get started, we'd recommend just using your `Staging` deployment key, so that you can test out the CodePush end-to-end.